legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - This whitelist update occurs immediately, regardless of whether music playback is active or paused.
 - Playback state does not appear to directly determine codec permission.
 - However, playback state can affect *when* renegotiation occurs:
-  - If playback is running during whitelist change, the A2DP session will not renegotiate live.
+  - If playback is running during whitelist change, the A2DP session may not renegotiate live.
   - If playback is paused or restarted, the next A2DP handshake can negotiate LDAC automatically using the updated whitelist.
 - Developer Options appears uniquely capable of influencing renegotiation behavior during active playback.
 - BCC (Bluetooth Codec Changer) can trigger renegotiation indirectly by manipulating handshake profiles, even while playback is active.